 A recent survey by the National Asphalt Pavement Association (NAPA) showed that state governments and agencies are increasing the adoption of sustainable technologies such as reclaimed asphalt pavement (RAP) nationwide.
 The survey stated that 66.7 million tons of RAP were collected in the United States during 2011 for use in new pavements.

 The amount of RAP used in a given mix design is usually spelled out in state specifications, yet there are some asphalt projects in the state of Missouri that are pushing the envelope and using high RAP mixes (up to 50% and more).

-West Contracting, headquartered in St. Louis, with asphalt plants in Sullivan, House Springs and Pacific, MO, has had the opportunity to provide mix for several projects using high RAP content.
+West Contracting, headquartered in St. Louis and with asphalt plants in Sullivan, House Springs, and Pacific, MO, has had the opportunity to provide mix for several projects using high RAP content.

 There are several benefits to high RAP mixes, including decreased demand for virgin aggregates and new asphalt binder.
 But there are many considerations if you're planning on running high RAP mixes at your plant.